 After an extensive trial period, I’ve decided to keep and use the BenQ SW2700PT in my office alongside my trusty Eizo display.
 The BenQ SW2700PT has proven itself to be solid, professional, consistant performer that will complement my workspace and make my processing tasks easier and professional-looking.

-Get yours here: BenQ SW2700PT Photography Monitor
+Get yours here at Amazon: BenQ SW2700PT Photography Monitor

 For more great information on new images, gear reviews, book projects, and photography workshops and tours, Sign Up For Our Newsletter.